 Formalization of multivariate Bernstein polynomials.
 Note: The strategy

-bernstein, which is available in PVS 5.0, is still no
+bernstein, which is available in PVS 5.0, has not been

 A database capability for PVS theories.

-Formalization of interval arithmetic and strategies for numerical approximations and interval analysis(examples
+Formalization of interval arithmetic and strategies based on

 and more examples).